homjxi0e/ReaCOM/Classes/xwizards.dll.md

-XWizards.dll is one of the DLL libraries to an invocation CLSID and through CLSID then structures to Scriptlet, This library DLL It belongs to Xwizard.exe tool by Microsoft Server,
+XWizards.dll is one of DLL libraries can be used to invoke CLSID for executing code from Scriptlet through registry , This library DLL belongs to Xwizard.exe from tool Microsoft Server,

 ```
 My Tweet's here at link this